 The Keflavik Airport Development Company (Kadeco) leads the planning and development of a 55 km2 area surrounding Keflavik International Airport (KEF), Iceland’s primary aviation hub.

-In 2021 Kadeco formally launched a design tender for the Keflavík Airport Area Strategic Masterplan, focusing on the development and planning of land surrounding Keflavík International Airport until 2050.
+In May 2021 Kadeco formally launched a design tender for the Keflavik Airport Area Strategic Masterplan, focusing on the development and planning of land surrounding Keflavik International Airport until 2050.
 The plan will serve as both a framework for the area’s long-term development (until 2050) and as a springboard for individual projects in the near term (until 2030).
-Emphasis is placed on sustainable development and planning of the area that will mutually benefit the airport and surrounding communities, as well as the national economy.
-Current focus is on the development of areas that will strengthen the connections between the airport and the Helguvík harbour site, the neighbouring municipalities and the capital area with Keflavik Airport.

-Alta Consulting and Kadeco have prepared a report detailing the intended goal of the overall project as well as the regional context in the Southern Peninsula and in Iceland.
-The report is available for download below.
+Alta Consulting and Kadeco have prepared a report detailing the intended goal of the overall project as well as the international and regional development context.
+The report is available for viewing and download below.